ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2018-12-13-december-2018-quarterly-update.md

 For more information about why goal teams provide quarterly updates, please visit the [Performance Framework](../about/framework_about.html) page, which includes an explanation of [CAP Goals](../about/CAP_about.html) and [APGs](../about/APG_about.html).

-### A Few Highlights from the CAP Goal and APG Progress Updates
+### Highlights from the CAP Goal and APG Progress Updates

 #### [CAP Goal: Modernize IT to Increase Productivity and Security](../CAP/CAP_goal_1.html)